Problem · Brand governance

 Stage two: write the flex layer.
 For each market, name what the local team owns and where the register adapts.
 Voice, tone, channel mix, conference list, trade-press relationships, social platform mix, call-to-action wording.
 The local team's authority is now explicit, not assumed.
 The home office cannot reach into the flex layer without breaking the contract.

-Stage three: audit the five markets against the spec.
-Not police.
-Audit.
+Stage three: check the five markets against the spec.
 Mark which drifts have to come back to spine.
 Mark which drifts should stay as flex.
 Re-version each local deck and site.
-Build a quarterly read so the spine holds and the flex stays alive.
+Build a quarterly evaluate so the spine holds and the flex stays alive.

-This work fits inside a Market Entry Sprint if the spec rebuild is the only deliverable, a Cross-Border Build when the rebuild is paired with a US-market priority, or a Group Partnership (monthly retainer, twelve-month minimum) for ongoing governance across all five markets.
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint if the spec rebuild is the only deliverable, a Cross-Border Marketing Build when the rebuild is paired with a US-market priority, or a Global Marketing Partnership (monthly retainer, twelve-month minimum) for ongoing governance across all five markets.
+Public prices are not listed.
+GMA confirms fit, work needed, and sequence after the inquiry screening.

 Before rebuild (drift across markets)After rebuild (locked + flex)